 After the Atlanta shooting took the lives of eight people, including six Asian women, many organizations released statements of solidarity with the Asian American community.
 That felt empty to many of us, says an author and worship leader.

-We update this list of information from government and media sources at least three times a week to offer guidance to pastors and other Christian leaders struggling to respond to the pandemic of COVID-19.
+We update this list of information from government and media sources regularly to offer guidance to pastors and other Christian leaders struggling to respond to the COVID-19 pandemic.

 Thousands marched in Minneapolis the day before the start of jury selection in the Derek Chauvin trial.
 Photo by Chad Davis/Wikimedia Commons

 The verdict in the Derek Chauvin trial does not undo the accumulated horror people of color continue to absorb, writes an expert on faith and mental health.

 Reconsidering workplace norms is one way to help dismantle racism and seed transformation in a post-pandemic world, writes the director of the Thriving in Ministry Coordination Program at Leadership Education at Duke Divinity.

 A rare snowstorm dusts the cacti of the Sonoran Desert in Arizona.
 Weather changes will be exacerbated by climate change.
 Unsplash / NOAA

 The inequalities of the world have been highlighted by the pandemic, and climate change will continue to threaten all of us, starting with the most vulnerable, says an author and professor.